 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-Non- On March 30, 2022, a
+Non On March 30, 2022, a

-6 News Release targeted/broad news release was N/A N/A
+6 News Release Non- news release was N/A N/A

-0 News Release community distributed to media IN/A IN/A
+0 News Release targeted/broad community distributed to media IN/A IN/A

 Community contacts.

 On March 30, 2022, a

 Internet Non- City of Fargo website

 7 Outreach targeted/broad posting announced the N/A N/A

 Outreach community 2022 Action Plan public

 comment period.

 On April 6, 2022, the

-E-mail Community Development No comments received.
+E-mail Community Development

-Non- Committee members and
+Non- Committee members and No comments received.

-8 targeted/broad interested parties were N/A
+8 mail targeted/broad interested parties were N/A

 community e-mailed information for

 review and comment of

 the 2022 Action Plan.

 On April 18, 2022 the

 Fargo City Commission

 held a public hearing to

 Non- review the draft 2022 No public comments

 9 Public Hearing targeted/broad Action Plan for the City of No public comments received.
 N/A

-community Fargo (on regular received.
+community Fargo (on regular receiveu.

 agenda).
 This is an open

 meeting and the public

 was notified.